r-lib/testthat/revdep/failures.md

 ## In both

-*   R CMD check timed out

-*   checking package dependencies ...
-NOTE
+*   checking whether package ‘DiffBind’ can be installed ...
+ERROR
     ```
-    Package which this enhances but not available for checking: ‘XLConnect’
+    Installation failed.
+    See ‘/Users/hadley/Documents/devtools/testthat/revdep/checks.noindex/DiffBind/new/DiffBind.Rcheck/00install.out’ for details.
     ```

-*   checking R code for possible problems ...
+*   checking package dependencies ...
 NOTE
     ```
-    pv.DBAplotVolcano: no visible binding for global variable ‘Fold’
-    pv.DBAplotVolcano: no visible binding for global variable ‘Legend’
-    Undefined global functions or variables:
-      Fold Legend
+    Packages which this enhances but not available for checking:
+      ‘rgl’ ‘XLConnect’
     ```

 # diffHic